Tuition: AQA Psychology/Sociology

 I have been providing – and thoroughly enjoying! – private tuition for students who benefit from a little extra help since early 2007.

 I am an ex-Head of Psychology at Woodhouse Grove School in Bradford (2011-2014) and a former teacher of Psychology, Sociology and Health & Social Care A-Levels at Rossett School in Harrogate (2007-2013).
 Both jobs were part-time, thus allowing overlap and time to pursue my work as a private tutor, trainer and counsellor/therapist.
 I have also taught Psychology at Vermuyden School (Goole) and Sherburn High School and twice had extended periods of supporting the Psychology department at Guiseley School.
+For a term in 2014 I took a temporary post teaching Psychology and Sociology on a university access course at Leeds City College.

 I gave up classroom teaching in 2014 to fulfil the increasing demand for my tutoring services following our move to Bradford in 2012.